swfans/swars/README.md

 ## Starting the game

-The original game should be started with parameters to play normally.
+The original game needed to be started with parameters to play normally.
 While with SW Port this is no longer mandatory, the parameters can still be used, and many new ones are actually available.
+The executable can be run with `--help` parameter to show a short description of all aprameters.

+Parameter `-w` (used in the original game) is not recommended when running on new hardware.

-The typical command line for running on bash-like shell is:
+The typical command line for running SW Port on bash-like shell is:

 ```
-./swars -w -g
+./swars -g
 ```

 If running on Windows, the command line above should work as well.
 Though more